 All students are admitted to the program on a provisional basis.
 In order to be admitted formally as a candidate to the MALS program, the applicant must successfully complete two successive or concurrent Reed courses, at least one of which must be at the graduate level.
 If the student’s candidacy is approved, credit for these courses will be applied to the MALS degree.
 Within one term of completing the second course, the student must submit to the Committee on Graduate Studies a candidacy application that includes a self-evaluation, an outline of course progression and completion, and a class paper.
 The program director will solicit evaluations from the student’s instructors, including an assessment of the applicant’s potential to write a final degree paper.
 Once accepted as a candidate, the student should consult with the faculty adviser and program director to plan a program of study consistent with the goals of the program, leading to the completion of all requirements for the MALS degree.

-Those individuals with an undergraduate degree who wish to sample a graduate course one time only may initiate a special student application to take one MALS course.
-Credit for the course may be applied to the MALS degree requirements if the student enters the degree-seeking program within five years of taking the course.
+Those individuals with an undergraduate degree who wish to sample a race can only have a special student application to take one MALS race.
+Credit for the race may be applied to the MALS degree requirements of the student entering the degree-seeking program within five years of taking the course.

-Graduate courses are open only to students who have been admitted to the MALS program.
+Graduate courses are open only to those who have been admitted to the MALS program.
 They are not open to general auditors or to undergraduate Reed students.
-Students currently enrolled in the MALS program are eligible to audit undergraduate courses and should follow the guidelines outlined in the section on auditors in the admission section of this catalog (under “Special Admission Groups”).
+Students currently enrolled in the MALS program are eligible for auditing undergraduate courses and under the guidelines outlined in the undergraduate admission section of this catalog (under "Special Admission Groups").

 Reed MALS graduates may apply to audit one MALS course per academic year.
-Graduates should submit an audit application to the MALS director no later than 30 days before the start of the desired semester.
-The director will consider the auditor’s statement of interest, instructor approval, and space availability in granting admission to the course.
+Graduates should submit an audit to the MALS director no later than 30 days before the start of the desired semester.
+The director will consider the auditor's statement of interest, instructor approval, and place of entry into the race.

-A maximum of two of the nine units required for the degree may be satisfied by transfer credit.
-Transfer credit may not be used to meet the minimum requirement of four units of Reed coursework at the graduate level.
-The registrar and the Committee on Graduate Studies must approve all work submitted for transfer, preferably before enrollment in the transfer course.
-The coursework must be from a regionally accredited college or university, may not be applied to another degree, and should represent B or better work.
-Courses completed as a postbaccalaureate student should be comparable to upper-level undergraduate or graduate coursework offered at Reed.
+A maximum of one of the nine units required for the degree can be satisfied by transfer credit.
+Transfer credit may not be used to meet the minimum requirement of the Reed coursework at the graduate level.
+The Registrar and the Committee on Graduate Studies must approve all work submitted for transfer, preferably before enrollment in the transfer race.
+The decision to grant credit is based on an official transcript recording of the race (s), a description and a syllabus.
+(If available, the student should also submit a course of paper with instructor comments.)
+The coursework must be a regionally accredited college or university, may not be applied to another degree, and should represent B or better work.
+Courses completed as a post-graduate student should be comparable to upper-level undergraduate or graduate coursework offered at Reed.
 Normally, all courses approved for transfer must have been completed within the past five years.

 Costs and Financial Assistance

 Tuition is calculated on a per-unit basis at a rate reduced from that of the undergraduate program.
-For the 2014–15 academic year, the semester MALS tuition rates are as follows:
+For the 2015-16 academic year, the MALS tuition rates are as follows:

 2 1/2 units